-This page has bios of the mysterious people who write for Magnificent Nose.
+These are the people who make Magnificent Nose.
 Click on their names to read their articles.

 If you’re looking to become one of our writers, perhaps you’d be so kind as to fill out our writer’s application?
 It’s cleverly written, and all we need is a few words about you and a writing sample.
 We consider all submissions carefully, and we’d love to hear from you.